maglovskiNenad/NGINX/README.md

       # }

 # Activating and testing results
-* Last but not the last step To make our site working, simply restart Nginx service.
+* Last but not the last step to make our site working, simply restart Nginx service.

-  <code> suod systemctl restart nginx</code>
+  <code> sudo systemctl restart nginx</code>

 Let’s check if everything works as it should.
 Open our newly created site in web browser.
 Remember that we used :80 port.